Code-Your-Future/node-cv-app/README.md

 ### Extension tasks
  - use `?format=json` query string to send a json only response
  - set up a user controller to send the same information, minus your CV, for any user.
 Try to minimise how much you copy and paste code - can some of the code you wrote be extracted into another shared module in your `/lib` directory
+ - using the documentation, find some other interesting data from the github api to put in your CV.
+Use `Promise.all()` to wait for all your api calls to respond, and output all the data in your CV page
  - extend your error middleware to send a custom 404 response if a user is not found

 ### Deploying to Heroku